Weather-related Delays & Cancellations

 Two-hour Delay Information

-I realize that school delays and cancellations can create challenges for families.
+We realize that school delays and cancellations can create challenges for families.
 Please know that these decisions are made with a great deal of thought and consideration.
-On behalf of the Upper St. Clair School District, I wish you and your family a safe winter season.